Keelymac32/CloudComputingProject/README.md

 Shoe orders will be stored in an Order DB

-Star Shoe Service
+Add/Delete Star Shoe Service

 Starred shoes will be stored in a Starred Shoe DB

 Purchase Service

-Log-In Service

-New Profile Creation Service

-Users profiles will be stored in a Users DB

-Sneaker Catalog service

-Sneakers can be stored in sneaker DB
+Sneakers and Cleats can be stored in sneaker DB

-Cleats Catalog

-Cleats will be stored in shoe DB
+Check Out Service

 ## Statement of the estimated languages and frameworks